wgrib2: wgrib for GRIB-2

 or may function differently.
 Consequently certain options

-may not work or work differently.
+may work differently.

 - The maximum number of open files is system dependent.